 Welcome to the Alumni Relations section of the Appalachian School of Law website!
 As you explore this section of the website you will find quick links to alumni related pages, frequently asked questions, ways to stay up-to-date on ASL news, and information about potential career and networking opportunities.
 The Office of Alumni Relations is here to serve you.
 If you have any questions, please let us know!
-The Office of Alumni Relations is located on the first floor of the main building in Room 107.
-The office is open Monday-Friday from 8:30 to 4:30.
+The Office of Alumni Relations is located in Office 228 of Suite 219 of the Booth Center.
+The office is open Monday-Friday from 9:00 to 5:00.

 ASL’s growing alumni network boasts graduates who live and work in 41 states.